-1. Pre-select only the records you need with Suprtool.
-The fewer records STExport has to process, the faster it runs.
+- 1. Pre-select only the records you need with Suprtool.
+The fewer records STExport has to process, the faster it runs. - 2.
+Use Suprtool's Extract command to select only the fields that you need to import in your final application.
+The fewer the number of fields in the input file, the faster STExport can format each record.